21 Types of Moths in Florida

 After forming a silk cocoon on the stem of a host plant, the magnificent adult moths emerge.

-The population of Cecropia moths faces several threats, including parasites that consume the caterpillars from the inside out, viral pathogens, predation by squirrels, pollution, unintentional insecticide poisoning, and habitat loss due to urbanization.
+The population of Cecropia moths faces several threats, including parasites that consume the caterpillars from the inside out, viral pathogens, squirrel predation, pollution, unintentional insecticide poisoning, and habitat loss due to urbanization.

 These factors contribute to the challenges these types of moths face in Florida.